pensjonatus/flash-fiction/blog/the-barbarian.md

 ---
-title: 'The Barbarian'
+title: The Barbarian
 date: '2015-05-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Seth was out with his friends again.
 He came straight from the gym, so he was